-Vivid is a celebration of art, creativity, music and innovation not only with lighting and filming projections but also with highly educational and engaging performances involving local and international artists, as well as various industries and the community alike.
+Vivid is a celebration of art, creativity, music, and innovation with lighting and filming projections and highly educational and engaging performances involving local and international artists and various industries and the community alike.

 When is Vivid Sydney in 2021?

 Vivid Sydney is also the world largest outdoor festival of this kind.
-It takes place every year over (update) three weeks between May and June, with a rich calendar of outdoor performances and events scattered around various areas of Sydney City.
+Every year, it takes place over (update) three weeks between May and June, with a rich calendar of outdoor performances and events scattered around various areas of Sydney, Australia.